VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/filter.md

 {{< quote "[u/erroneousbosh](https://www.reddit.com/user/erroneousbosh/)" >}}

-The Polivox filter is just an SVF but the integrator capacitor is actually the stabilising capacitor right there inside the OTA (it's a funny implementation of an OTA at that).
+The Polivoks filter is just an SVF but the integrator capacitor is actually the stabilising capacitor right there inside the OTA (it's a funny implementation of an OTA at that).

 {{< /quote >}}